ChronixDB/chronix.timeseries/README.md

 # Chronix Kassiopeia
 Chronix Kassiopeia is a library that provides classes and functions to work with time series.
 Kassiopeia can easily plugged into Chronix.
-Kassiopeia is split up into two different time series classes with its belonging converters.
+Kassiopeia is split up into different time series classes with its belonging converters.
 The first implementation is Chronix-Kassiopeia.
 It consists of the following packages:
 - Chronix-Kassiopeia